dlion/domenicoluciani/_posts/2025-10-20-you-are-doing-your-team-retrospective-wrong.md

 > Adding an action item to the backlog and left there won't solve the issue, solving the issue will solve the issue.
 {: .callout .warn}

+### Round of Kudos and positive things 👏🏻 🎉

+Before closing the meeting, spend some time reviewing kudos and positive stickies, to end the retro with something good.

+---

 ## Common Pitfalls 👎🏻

 ### Team members become spectators 🥱❌